acurteman/cryptographic/docs.md

     - "hackWallet": "Attempt to steal credits from another users wallet"

     - "shuffleProc": "Shuffle the process order list"

+    - "stealID": "Attempt to swap aliases with another user"

     - "traceRoute": "Log information of anyone who breaches your network"